top of page

 Our reports will outline recommendations for the best next steps following your assessment.

-This may include signposting to relevant services, suggestions for coping strategies for emotion management and other ADHD traits.
-These strategies aim to help you cope with daily challenges, enabling you to gain confidence and thrive.
+These supports aim to help you cope with daily challenges, enabling you to gain confidence and thrive.

 bottom of page